-Side effects of denying system calls need to be taken into consideration when system calls are being denied.
+However, we need to take side effects of denying system calls into consideration.
 If we assume correct security policy, system calls are denied only if an application attempts to do something that it should not.
 As the behavior of many applications depends on the error code returned to them, we can specify the error code as part of the Systrace policy.
-Every system call has its own set of valid return codes which do not always include EINTR or EPERM.
-To avoid confusing applications, we allow policies to set their own error code instead of mandating a fixed value.
+Every system call has its own set of valid return codes which does not always include EINTR or EPERM.
+To avoid confusing applications, we allow policies to set their own error codes instead of mandating a fixed value2.
 For example, we let the kernel return EACCESS for the stat system call if the application should think that it is not permitted to access a certain file.
 On the other hand, returning ENOENT causes the application to think that the file does not exist.